ARMmbed/mbed-os-example-cellular/README.md

 * The SIM and modem must have compatible cellular technology (3G, 4G, NB-IoT, ...) supported and cellular network available.

 If you have problems to get started with debugging, you can review the [documentation](https://os.mbed.com/docs/latest/tutorials/debugging.html) for suggestions on what could be wrong and how to fix it.

+### License and contributions

+The software is provided under Apache-2.0 license.
+Contributions to this project are accepted under the same license.
+Please see [contributing.md](CONTRIBUTING.md) for more info.

+This project contains code from other projects.
+The original license text is included in those source files.
+They must comply with our license guide.